 Plan your timeline

-You might be looking to get enough signatures to get a proposal on the ballot or to get your senator to vote for a particular bill.
-With these end goals in mind, a timeline of sub-tasks that run up to the final goal will keep you focused through the duration of the campaign.
+You might look to get enough signatures to get a proposal on the ballot or to get your senator to vote for a particular bill.
+With these end goals in mind, a timeline of sub-tasks that run up to the final goal will keep you focused on the duration of the campaign.

-…are all questions that should be on your roster.
-Create a detailed plan that includes all the activities to be included in your campaign that run up to your final goal.
+Create a detailed plan that includes all the activities to include in your campaign that runs up to your final goal.

 Voter contact and engagement

-Your campaign needs to reach a lot of people for it to succeed.
+Your campaign has to reach several for it to succeed.
 Signature requirements for ballot initiatives can range from around 30,000 (Alaska) to upwards of 700,000 (Florida).
-Point being, that effective voter contact and engagement is crucial to the success of an advocacy campaign.
-Luckily, voter contact tools have evolved over the years to be much more effective, both in terms of technology and affordability.
+Point being, effective voter contact, and engagement are crucial to the success of an advocacy campaign.
+Luckily, voter contact tools have evolved over the years to be much more efficient, both in terms of technology and affordability.

 Build your team

-While a timeline should help you keep yourself in track towards the end goal, you campaign will require more granular tracking to assess the effectiveness of its activities.
+While a timeline should help you keep yourself on track towards the end goal, your campaign will require more granular tracking to assess the effectiveness of its activities.